Zelgadis87/rule-reactor/README.md

 <script src="rule-reactor.js"></script>
 <script>var reactor = new RuleReactor()</script>
 ```

+RuleReactor takes an optional boolean argument.
+If set to `true`, then an extra compile step is taken when creating rules.
+This can boost performance by up to 25%; however, breakpoints set in rule conditions, will no longer work.
+So, this should be a final step in development.

 The first thing to do is decide which of your own classes are going to be accessed by rules and ensure they are defined before any referencing rules are created.